 Long-term problems of premature babies

 Morbidity is inversely related to gestational age; however, there is no gestational age (including term) that is wholly exempt.
-Severe problems such as cerebral palsy, blindness and deafness may affect as many as 10 to 15% of significantly premature babies.
+Data from EPICure studies confirm that prevalence of neurodevelopmental impairment was significantly associated with the length of gestation, with greater impairment as length of gestation decreased (45% at 222-23 weeks, 30% at 24 weeks, 25% at 25 weeks and 20% at 26 weeks.
+Cerebral palsy was present in 14% of the survivors from this group.
 There is some evidence that the incidence of cerebral palsy is falling in premature babies born between 28-31 weeks.
 Figures about outcomes for premature babies have to be interpreted with a degree of circumspection to be sure that like is being compared with like:

 - Percentages should be taken with caution.